-The ability to communicate effectively has fast become one of the most important soft skills to further your accounting career.
+The ability to communicate effectively has fast become one of the most important soft skills to further your accounting career and even more so at this time.
 Being able to sell your ideas, negotiate and liaise with stakeholders and partners, and understand the needs of your team is all about communication.
 Whether it’s writing succinct emails, chairing effective meetings with clear outcomes or discussing strategies with the accounting team, here is our advice for how to improve communication skills at work.

 Effective Communication in the Professional Environment